-The bill may also allow tax exemption for some nature water projects, the costs of which are paid from Fund 6H20.
-The Department of Agriculture, the Ohio EPA, and the Department of Natural Resources use the fund for improvement and protection of state waterways.
+The bill may also allow tax exemption for some nature water projects, the costs of which are paid from Fund 6H2O.
+The Department of Agriculture, the Ohio EPA, and DNR use the fund for improvement and protection of state waterways.